Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Although the cost of travel insurance for seniors tends to be considerably higher than the cost of travel insurance for younger people, it’s still possible to get some reasonable deals on this cover with a little research, particularly if you’re relatively fit and healthy.
 Ask yourself the following questions:

 - What company has the best policy for you?
-Many seniors are loyal and go for a provider they know and already have cover with — like health insurance.
+Many seniors are loyal and go for a provider they know and already have coverage with — like health insurance.
 Unfortunately, this tactic is not the most effective way of finding the best value.
 It’s wise to go online and compare policies side by side and decide which policy is best suited to your needs.

 - Have you considered an age specialist?
-Although some providers avoid offering cover to seniors, there are others that specialize in policies for seniors.
+Although some providers avoid offering coverage to seniors, there are others that specialize in policies for seniors.
 As these providers only offer seniors travel insurance policies, you may find the application process a little smoother.

 - Are you eligible for the policy?
 It’s especially important to check the eligibility on the policy you are considering before you spend time checking coverage levels as you may be over the provider’s maximum age limit.
 When you compare policies, check the maximum age limit before you spend time checking the plan for suitability.

 - Should you select the optional extras?
-Most senior travel insurers offer a range of additional options — like rental — that you can add to the policy to give a more comprehensive range of cover.
+Most senior travel insurers offer a range of additional options — like rental car coverage — that you can add to the policy to give a more comprehensive range of cover.

-Compare travel insurance policies
+Compare travel insurance for seniors

 - Choose a lower level of cover.
 Instead of forking out for a comprehensive policy, consider a basic medical-only policy that only offers essential cover.
 Alternatively, mid-range policies offer many of the same benefits as comprehensive policies but usually have lower benefit limits and, therefore, a lower price.